mit-orcd/orcd-docs-edit/docs/recipes/mujoco.md

 print(sim.data.qpos)
 ```

-### Using Mujoco in a Job
+### Using MuJoCo in a Job

-To use Mujoco you’ll need to first load the same Python or Anaconda module you used to install mujoco-py.
+To use MuJoCo you’ll need to first load the same Python or Anaconda module you used to install mujoco-py.
 If you installed it into a conda environment or python virtual environment, load that environment as well.
 We recommend you do this in your job submission script rather than in your .bashrc or at the command line before you submit the job.
 This way you know your job is configured properly every time it runs.
-You can use the following test scripts to test your Mujoco setup in a job environment, and as a starting point for your own job:
+You can use the following test scripts to test your MuJoCo setup in a job environment, and as a starting point for your own job:

 ``` py title="mujoco_test.py"
 import mujoco_py